SoniaRuiz/coexp-website/README.md

 ## Docker version

 CoExp Web Application is also available in a Docker version.
-Please, visit [this link](https://hub.docker.com/r/soniaruiz/coexp) for further information.
+Please, visit [the wiki](https://github.com/SoniaRuiz/coexp-website/wiki) and [this link](https://hub.docker.com/r/soniaruiz/coexp) for further information.

 ## Authors